vlingo-net/xoom-net-lattice/CONTRIBUTING.md

-## How to contribute to the vlingo-net-symbio
+## How to contribute to the xoom-net-lattice

 #### **Did you find a bug?**